narlock/SpaceCards/README.md

 ## Todo:
 - Implement deck creator
 - Allow images to be used as front and back of card
-- Implement Profile: Settings, Card settings, Repetition settings
+- Implement Profile: In-development: Settings, Card settings, Repetition settings
-- Create matching game: match term to definition
+- Learn Mode: In-development
+- Space Mode: In-development

 > SpaceCards project created on January 9th, 2022